nashda/mcp-namecheap-registrar/README.md

 - A [Namecheap](https://www.namecheap.com/) account with API access enabled
 - Namecheap API Key (can be obtained from your Namecheap account)

+### Namecheap API Account Requirements

+To use the Namecheap API, your account must meet one of the following requirements:

+- Have at least 20 domains under your account
+- Have at least $50 on your account balance
+- Have at least $50 spent within the last 2 years

+Additionally, you need to:
+- Whitelist the IP address(es) from which you'll access the API
+- Enable API access in your Namecheap account settings
+- Generate an API key from your Namecheap dashboard

+For more details, see the [Namecheap API FAQ](https://www.namecheap.com/support/knowledgebase/article.aspx/9739/63/api-faq/).

 ## Setup Instructions

 1. **Clone the repository**